garethmarkel/ukb-administration/docs/pheno/understand_sql.md

     - Command SELECT --> indicates the columns that we select

-    - Command WHERE --> indicates the rows that we select
+    - Command WHERE --> indicates the row filtering criteria

-Below we provide users with the same tree examples that we used in the [Phenotype extraction - Plain text](./tradition.md) section, but here we extract the phenotypes using the SQL database:
+Below we provide users with the same three examples that we used in the [Phenotype extraction - Plain text](./tradition.md) section, but here we extract the phenotypes using the SQL database:

 ## Example 1: Basic usage

-In the 'Basic usage' section, we present an example on how to extract the first instance of the phenotype 'Height' (f.50.0.0) from UK Biobank.
+In the [Basic usage](tradition.md/#example-1-basic-usage) section, we present an example on how to extract the first instance of the phenotype 'Height' (f.50.0.0) from UK Biobank.

 ``` sql
 .header on